 Most knitting-muggles will recognise the stocking stitch as a ‘classic’ knitting stitch.
 For us knitters, stocking stitch gets its name from early knitting artefacts dating back to the thirteenth and fourteenth century, which saw this characteristically stretchy stitch used to create stockings and sock-heels.

-As a classic stitch, stocking stitch is not only used for basic or beginner knitting projects.
-In fact the classic flat texture is a perfect basic stitch to experiment with colourwork and intarsia.
+As a classic stitch, stocking stitch is brilliant for beginner knitting projects, from beautiful beanies and hats to snuggly scarves and baby blankets.
+This classic flat texture is also the perfect stitch to get creative with colourwork and intarsia.
 Advanced knitting designs often combine the stocking stitch with more complex stitches, from moss stitch to romantic lace, for playfulness and character.